 - Prospective inception cohort studies.

-However, high heterogeneity in phenotypic expression of many rare diseases shall be considered before going with these registries’ information.
+However, high heterogeneity in the phenotypic expression of many rare diseases shall be considered before going with these registries’ information.

 The second important factor in designing clinical trials is the inclusion and exclusion criteria, which may impact patient recruitment. stringent inclusion and exclusion criteria may narrow the window to include many subjects into the trial.